Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 1. Plasma Cutters With Pilot Arc Torch

 Modern machines usually come with a pilot arc.
-Actually, you are rarely going to come across a machine without one in recent times.
-Some might think that this feature adds to the price but it makes cutting a whole lot easier, particularly when working on rusty or painted surfaces and/or on fences and workpieces with a mesh.
+Actually, you are rarely going to come across a machine without one these days.
+Some might think that this feature adds to the price, but it makes cutting a whole lot easier, particularly when working on rusty or painted surfaces and/or on fences and workpieces with a mesh.

-The problem is that you will burn through consumables very fast and you will constantly need new ones.
-Expensive torches have more expensive consumables, so it can prove to be a problem which is something you should keep in mind.
+The problem is that you will burn through consumables very quickly and constantly need new ones.
+Expensive torches have more expensive consumables, so it can prove to be a problem, which is something you should keep in mind.

 2. Plasma Cutters With Non-Pilot Arc